Showers in several provinces

 WEATHER FORECAST FOR SEA AREAS AROUND THE ISLAND

 Showers or thundershowers will occur at several places in the sea area extending from Puttalam to Hambanthota via Colombo and Galle.
-Showers or thundershowers may occur at a few places in the other sea areas around the island particularly in the evening or night.
 Winds will be South-westerly and speed will be (30-40) kmph in the sea areas around the island.
-The sea area extending from Hambantota to Pottuvil and the sea area extending from Puttalam to Trincomalee via Kankasanturai and Mullaitivu can be rough at times as the wind speed can increase up to (50-55) kmph at times.
+The sea area extending from Hambantota to Batticaloa via Pottuvil and the sea area extending from Puttalam to Trincomalee via Kankasanturai and Mullaitivu can be rough at times as the wind speed can increase up to (50-60) kmph at times.
 Temporarily strong gusty winds (up to 70-80 kmph) and very rough seas can be expected during thundershowers.

 WEATHER FORECAST FOR NEXT 36 HOURS